skeeto/w64devkit/README.md

 connection during the first few minutes of the build. **Note:** Do not use PowerShell because it lacks file redirection.

+# TEST
+Note that if you want a custom build, you can fork the repo, enable github actions push your commits and download the built artifacts.

 ## Usage

 The self-extracting 7z archive contains tools in a typical unix-like